Hoshu-Dojo/hoshudojo.com/src/events/2026-08-08-goto-sensei-camp.md

 					<span class="bold">Early Bird</span> pricing for the seminar is $250 per person.
 				</p>
 				<p>
-					Registration and payment must be received on or before <b>Monday June 1st</b> to be eligible.
+					Registration and payment must be received on or before <span class="bold">Monday June 1st</span> to be eligible.
 				</p>
 			</li>
 			<li>